Sales Training Ideas to Retain Sales Reps

 If you’re a seasonal company you may feel that you’ve got a unique problem; you’ll hire someone for a summer but then have to worry about retaining them for 8 or 9 months during an offseason.
 While that may seem like a different problem entirely, it’s actually the same.
 You’ve just got to be sure that you’re implementing the above solutions effectively enough that they can last during the offseason.
 Just because they aren’t actively selling door-to-door doesn’t mean there aren’t other opportunities for them to improve and build the company.

-Bottom line: make sure that your reps have the opportunities and tools they need to keep developing and you’ll find retention rises.
+Make sure that your reps have the opportunities and tools they need to keep developing and you’ll find retention rises.
+Putting in time and effort with your reps will prove to be helpful in the long run success of your company.